A different approach to research

 From my experience working for architectural firms, as well as various research and educational programs, I have found that not enough time is taken to truly appreciate a place, and delve into the expertise of the locals.
 Precisely this knowledge gained from the inhabitants of the area, offers the most innovative insights that lead to effective, local solutions.
 These insights add other, deeper and more anthropological knowledge to the maps and charts which are most familiar to us.
 I believe that this can only be achieved by applying intensive and immersive methods; only then can we highlight these insights and situations that otherwise wouldn’t have been visible.

 Marlies on LinkedIn

 Formally trained as an architect, I would describe myself as more of a researcher than a designer based on my practical knowledge and experience.
-Looking at things from a different perspective, and interpreting these in relation to public spaces by putting on different glasses has long since driven me in life.
+Looking at things from a different perspective and interpreting these in relation to public space by putting on different glasses has long since driven me in life.
 First as a skateboarder, later as a bicycle messenger and even now as a researcher and writer for Dear Hunter.
-Collaborating with our clients on the projects; our maps, and helping them convert insights into actions greatly motivates me in my work.
-Besides my work at Dear Hunter, my role as teacher of architecture allows me to pass on the tools and skills that will help students draw better conclusions from their environment.
+Collaborating with our clients on our maps, and helping them convert insights into actions greatly motivates me in my work.
+Besides my work at Dear Hunter, my role as tutor in architecture schools allows me to pass on the tools and skills that will help students draw better conclusions from their environment.